rohit123sinha456/Obsidian_Vault/Ideas/IMAGE_QUALITY/Possible tools.md

 [2] VQA-LOL: Visual Question Answering under the Lens of Logic [https://arxiv.org/pdf/2002.08325] [3] AFLite: Adversarial Filters of Dataset Biases[ https://arxiv.org/pdf/2002.04108 ]

+Self RQ
+is hallucination in VLM based on image or text; we cacn do that noisy image experiment to check once.